MODERATE-Project/moderate-geoserver/README.md

-# moderate-geoserver
+# MODERATE GeoServer

-Custom GeoServer image tailored for the MODERATE platform
+Custom GeoServer image tailored for the MODERATE platform.